adamsilver/fdpb/registration.md

 We should align the button to left, inline with the fields themselves.
 It doesn't make much sense to position the fields to the left, and the submit button to the right.
 If labels sit atop of the field, the vertical rhythm goes straight down providing an intuitive expectation that what is needed will appear directly below.

-Additionally, keeping the button on the left inline with the fields will help users who zoom&mdash;a right-aligned button would appear off screen.
+Additionally, keeping the button on the left inline with the fields will help users who zoom&mdash;a right-aligned button would disapppear off screen.

-We'll discuss copy shortly, but let's take the opportunity to ensure the text on a button is descriptive of the action the user is taking.
+It's vital that the button text is descriptive of the action being taken.
 In our case "Register" or "Sign up" is meaningful and terse.
 The exact words might need to align more with your brand and tone of voice but don't exchange clarity for cuteness.

 Whilst each of these things seem small in isolation, it's the combination that makes a difference for users.
-Most sites don't care about these details, but we're not designing those sites.
+Most sites don't care about these details, but fortunately for us we're not working on our competitor's sites.

 ## Validation